Understand and Overcome Overactive Anger

 Being forceful or intense was the only way to be heard or respected

-While this conditioning may have served a purpose in helping you feel protected or powerful at some point, it no longer serves you in healthy relationships.
-It keeps you trapped in a cycle of reactivity, unable to fully connect with others or resolve conflicts constructively.
+And while this conditioning may have once helped you feel protected or powerful, anger often masks deeper vulnerabilities and keeps you trapped in a cycle of reactivity, making it harder to fully connect with others or resolve conflicts constructively.

 The Hidden Costs of Overactive Anger